CodeYourFuture/syllabus/docs/git/index.md

 Volunteers from Code Your Future have already pushed an example repository, so you're going to try to clone it from GitHub onto your computer.

-Try following the instructions labelled "I want to get code from a repo onto my computer (Cloning)" from the Git cheatsheet.
+Try following the instructions labelled "I want to get code from a repo onto my computer (Cloning)" from the [Git Cheatsheet](./cheatsheet).
 The repository we want to clone is `https://github.com/CodeYourFuture/cyf-demo-repo`.

 When you've finished the exercise, you should have `file.txt` open in VS Code.